Unitech/pm2/README.md

 ### Reloading all logs (SIGUSR2/Logrotate)

-To reaload all logs, you can send `SIGUSR2` to pm2 process.
+To reload all logs, you can send `SIGUSR2` to the pm2 process.

 You can also reload all logs via the command line with: